Royal Rumble (2010): Storylines

-It was announced on December 31, 2009, on the company's official website that The Undertaker would be defending the World Heavyweight Championship at the Royal Rumble; the means of determining the challenger was stated to be via the "Beat the Clock Sprint", a series of matches that sees who ever wins their match in the fastest time would be declared the number-one contender.
-The sprint, held on the January 1, 2010, episode of SmackDown, consisted of four matches involving CM Punk, Kane, Chris Jericho, Rey Mysterio Jr., Dolph Ziggler, R-Truth, Matt Hardy, and Batista.
+It was announced on December 31, 2009, on the company's official website that The Undertaker would be defending the World Heavyweight Championship at the Royal Rumble; the means of determining the challenger was stated to be via the "Beat the Clock Sprint", a series of matches that sees whoever wins their match in the fastest time would be declared the number-one contender.
+The sprint, held on the January 1, 2010, episode of SmackDown, consisted of four matches involving CM Punk, Kane, Chris Jericho, Rey Mysterio, Dolph Ziggler, R-Truth, Matt Hardy, and Batista.
 The wrestler who won his match in the quickest time would earn the championship match.
 Punk defeated Hardy in his match, setting the time at 7:20.
 The next match featured Kane and Ziggler; both failed to beat the time limit and the match ended in a draw.
 Mysterio defeated his former rival Jericho one second faster than Punk's time, with 7:19.
 The final match was Batista versus R-Truth; the match resulted in another time-limit draw, due in part to interference from Mysterio.
 Despite Mysterio's fastest time, on-screen consultant Vickie Guerrero overruled the result, announcing a match the following week between Mysterio and Batista, who had disputably won his match.
 The match between the two on the January 8 episode of SmackDown was declared a no contest following both men being incapacitated.
-A rematch between the two was held the following week, this time inside a steel cage.
+A rematch between the two was held the following week, this time as a Steel Cage match.
 Mysterio won the match, earning the right to face The Undertaker at the Royal Rumble.

-The main event for Raw was determined on the January 11 episode with guest host Mike Tyson announcing the winner of a Triple Threat match later that night between John Cena, Kofi Kingston, and Randy Orton would advance to face Sheamus at the Royal Rumble for the WWE Championship.
+The main event for Raw was determined on the January 11 episode with guest host Mike Tyson announcing the winner of a triple threat match later that night between John Cena, Kofi Kingston, and Randy Orton would advance to face Sheamus at the Royal Rumble for the WWE Championship.
 Orton ultimately won with the help of Legacy, who took out Cena and Kingston for him.